KDE/documentation-docs-kdenlive-org/glossary.rst

       A blend (portmanteau) of 'window' and 'gadget' coined by American playwright George S. Kaufman in 1924.
 A small applet as part of the :term:`layout` for a specific tool or panel that can be moved around the screen and docked in specific places in order to accommodate different workflows.
 See :ref:`user_interface`.

    Wipe
       A special type of :term:`composition` mostly used as a transition from one clip to another.
-See :ref:`wipe`.
+See :doc:`Wipe </compositing/transitions/wipe>`.

    YIQ
       Color space used by the analog NTSC color TV system.
 For more details see the Wikipedia page about |yiq|.